mrwatts88/showingflow/NEXT_STEPS.md

 - The new `latest` tag behavior has not yet been re-verified in GitHub from this session.
 - The worker service, frontend, infrastructure, and observability remain mostly planned rather than implemented.
 - Terraform state is currently local and should be treated carefully until a remote backend strategy exists.
+- EKS work would be premature until Terraform state and CI discipline are stronger.

 ## Resume Commands